enfabrica/enkit/kbuild/utils/README.md

    * `make`
 5. The image can be found in `output/images`

+## Editing or tweaking the image

+To make simple changes to the image:

+1. `enkit astore get $uid` or `enkit astore get $path` to download the image.
+2. `apt-get install fuse2fs` if not already installed on your machine.
+3. `fuse2fs ./rootfs.img /mnt/tmp`
+4. Edit edit edit
+5. `sync` and `umount /mnt/tmp` or `fusermount -u /mnt/tmp` (IMPORTANT, otherwise you corrupt the image)
+6. And then push as a new image to astore.
+If you do so, make sure to use:
+   `enkit astore annotate $uid "message message message"` to annotate the image with a message.

 # Releasing a tagged kernel release to astore

 The Enfabrica kernel artifacts in astore are used by multiple developers and